Licensing Frequently Asked Questions

 Q. Will you allow refunds?

 A. No. I have always had a no quibble return policy for my vases but I think that to offer the same with my licenses would be inviting theft.
-After all information, once provided cannot be returned.
+After all information, once received cannot be returned.

 Q. What if I can't understand the instructions.
 Is there any after sales service?